Click to view staff biography

 Kate has a great deal of experience in public-speaking and in training.
 Whilst at the Commission for Architecture and the Built Environment (CABE), I led the organisation’s work on health, well-being and the built environment.
 Kate delivered a range of different events from training events with planners, to major speaking events to groups of professionals including architects, designers and nurses, from 20 to 500.

 Kate has written many articles and features for magazines and periodicals, on subjects to do with architecture and design.
-She has authored three books of my as writer and/or editor.
+She has authored and edited three books.

 Martin Lloyd – Course Tutor: Copy Editing and Writing for the Web

 Martin has trained BBC TV and radio producers, News journalists and senior managers.
 He’s coached and mentored a team of BBC digital content producers, signing off all content.
 And he’s produced online courses and writing guides for all BBC staff.

 Prior to the BBC, Martin edited copy and designed pages for newspapers and magazines such as the Guardian, Metro, Broadcast, New Statesman and Marketing Week.